Margaret Trist: Personal

-In 1933 she married playwright and public servant Frank Mumford Trist.
+In 1933, she married playwright and public servant Frank Mumford Trist.
 They made their home on the lower North Shore, aside from a few years in the artistic community of the Blue Mountains, and raised a son and daughter.

 Both Frank and Margaret were instrumental in the establishment of PEN and Sydney University’s English Association, devoting much of their personal time to supporting other artists professionally and nurturing the development of a thriving arts community in Australia.
-Trist’s early years influenced her outlook and attitudes by making her broad-minded, and their friendship circles were large, unconventional and diverse.

 Trist died at St Leonards on 2 March 1986.
 Her husband had predeceased her in 1980.
 She was survived by her two children.